Covid 19 coronavirus: Depression or inflation? Where will it end?

 Successful business leaders tend to be "can do" problem solvers.
 When an obstacle presents itself, they don't just throw their hands in the air, declare it to be all too difficult, and pack up shop; rather they work to find ways around the problem, or even to exploit it.

-Yet the challenges of the coronavirus lockdown are testing the skills and resilience of even the most crisis hardened of business executives and business owners.
+Yet the challenges of the coronavirus lockdown are testing the skills and resilience of even the most crisis hardened business executives and owners.
 Some firms will, of course, do very nicely out of the crisis - home delivery, food retailing, streaming services and so on.

-But across great swathes of the economy there is already utter carnage, with very little companies can do to avoid it.
+But across great swathes of the economy there is already utter carnage, and very little companies can do to avoid it.
 If you deprive a company of its lifeblood - revenue - it's not going to survive long.

 I'm not referring here to very large companies, the great bulk of which will survive the pandemic essentially intact.
 Nor am I talking about fast-growing, medium-sized enterprises with ambitions to get much bigger.
 These unicorns of the future will presumably be adequately supported through the economic close down.